Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 1998 to 2000

 Andrew Smith’s research is focused on understanding the innate immune response within healthy and diseased tissue.
-He has ongoing collaborative projects investigating the role the innate immune system plays in Crohn’s disease, ulcerative colitis, orofacial granulomatosis, lichen planus and chronic granulomatous disease.
+He has ongoing collaborative projects investigating the role the innate immune system plays in Crohn’s disease, ulcerative colitis, orofacial granulomatosis, lichen planus and mucosal inflammation.